S2E2 Find Your Unique Flavor: How Lola Adeyemo Turned Her Story into a TEDx Talk

 “A key part of my podcast and my book is everyone's intersection is different.
 But this is where we start talking about what makes us unique what makes us different, makes us beautiful”. -Lola Adeyemo

-“every step, every process is a, is a, is, is progress and it's a change, a difference for one person”-Lola Adeyemo
+“every step, every process is progress and it's a change, a difference for one person”-Lola Adeyemo

 “Maybe a version of our story has been told before, but not yours, not Lola's, not the way that you told it and that's the gift of storytelling is that it can be emotionally transformative because of who is telling the story.” - Gaby